PgBeam Docs

 Cache miss, database in same region1-5msUpstream query time

-Cache miss, relay to another region30-150msInter-region RTT + query
+Cache miss, database in another region30-150msInter-region RTT + query

 Cold start (project was parked)VariesPool re-init + first dial

 The biggest latency win comes from caching.
-A cache hit eliminates both the upstream query and any relay overhead.
+A cache hit eliminates both the upstream query and any cross-region hop.

 Failure scenarios